erkand-imeri/git_crf/readme.txt

-Hello there, my name is Erkand Imeri, and i am training about Git fullfilling my freeCodeCamp waypoints.
+Hello there,

-Changes for improvization!!!
+my name is Erkand Imeri, an ispiring Web  Developer